LLNL/Silo/docs/Chapter2-Section4.md

 `bnd_method` | Method to use for calculating external faces.
 See description below.

 #### Returned value:
-DBCalcExternalFacelist2 returns a DBfacelist pointer on success and NULL on failure.
+DBCalcExternalFacelist2 returns a `DBfacelist` pointer on success and `NULL` on failure.

 #### Description:

-The DBCalcExternalFacelist2 function calculates an external facelist from the zonelist and zone information describing a UCD mesh.
+The `DBCalcExternalFacelist2` function calculates an external facelist from the zonelist and zone information describing a `UCD` mesh.
-The calculation of the external facelist is controlled by the bnd_method parameter as defined in the table below:.
+The calculation of the external facelist is controlled by the bnd_method parameter as defined in the table below:

 bnd_method|Meaning